-As discussed in Chapter 7, the 4300C has an internal diode which can sink the excess current being discharged from the inductor.
-Therefore turning off the test current and/or reducing the 4300C's current range from the original test current to a low value (less than 10mA) will automatically discharge the inductor into the Flyback diode.
+The 4300C has an internal diode which can sink the excess current being discharged from the inductor.
+Therefore, turning off the test current and/or reducing the 4300C's current range from the original test current to a low value (less than 10mA) will automatically discharge the inductor into the Flyback diode.
 The cables should not be disconnected until the SAFE cable disconnect status LED is illuminated.